woocommerce/woocommerce/plugins/woocommerce-admin/docs/examples/activity-panel-inbox.md

 <img src="images/activity-panel-inbox.png" width="400" title="Activity Panel Inbox" alt="Activity Panel Inbox" />

 This section is dedicated to informational content coming from multiple sources such as WooCommerce core, WooCommerce.com Subscription management, extensions activity and store achievements.
-This section was also envisioned to display more insightful content in the future, e.g. content that could help with the day to day tasks of managing and optimizing a store.
+This section was also envisioned to display more insightful content in the future, e.g. content that could help with the day-to-day tasks of managing and optimizing a store.

 Each notice or “note” has a type represented by an icon (Gridicon), a title, content, a timestamp and one or two actions (action title + link).